Athletics is the largest sport in the Virtus programme. Track and field, indoor, cross country and half marathon are all contested.

 All competitions are run according to the International Association of Athletics Federations (IAAF) rules.
 Some modifications are made for athletes with an intellectual impairment, such as allowing runners to have their starting blocks set for them.

-All results from all World Intellectual Impairment Sport world and regional Championships from 1986 through to the present day are available.
+All results from Virtus world and regional Championships from 1986 through to the present day are available.

 - Americas – Camilla Aldeco (ARG)